Cavalier Parliament: Clarendon ministry

 The Quaker Act 1662, specifically targeting Quakers, can also be cited as part of the new religious 'code'.
 In January 1661, the Fifth Monarchists, anticipating the arrival of Jesus Christ to claim the throne, led a succession of revolts under the command of Vavasor Powell and Thomas Venner.
 To silence radical agitators and pamphleteers, Parliament passed the Licensing of the Press Act 1662, instituting government censorship of the press.

 On the economic legislation, the Cavalier parliament had a notable Mercantilist bent.
 To promote the English cloth industry, it outlawed the exportation of raw materials, such as wool, raw hides and fuller's clay (1662) and forbade the importation of finished materials like lace and embroidery (1662).
 It repealed old domestic restrictions on linen manufacturing (1663).
-To encourage the development of the American colonies as raw-material producers and consumers of English manufactured goods, the Cavalier parliament confirmed and reinforced the Navigation Act passed by the prior parliament in 1660, with the new Staple Act in 1663, requiring foreigners trading with the American colonies to transship their goods through English ports.
+To encourage the development of the American colonies as raw-material producers and consumers of English manufactured goods, the Cavalier parliament confirmed and reinforced the Navigation Act 1660 (12 Cha.
+2. c.
+18) passed by the prior parliament in 1660, with the new Encouragement of Trade Act 1663 (15 Cha.
+2. c.
+7), requiring foreigners trading with the American colonies to transship their goods through English ports.
 Old corn laws were adjusted to the advantage of English farmers: the old restrictions on the exportation of wheat was gradually relaxed, exportation becoming fully free in 1670 and even subsidized with bounties after 1673.
 Conversely, the importation of wheat was restricted, with the first prohibitive tariffs on the importation of grains introduced in 1663 in a two-tier system, adjusted (1670) into a three-tier system based on current price.
-The importation of Irish cattle into Britain was forbidden (1666), giving English beef producers a protected home market (in trade, Scotland was already excluded altogether, treated as a foreign country on par with France).
-To facilitate the overseas operations of the charter companies, parliament inserted a clause into the 1663 Staple Act allowing the free exportation of coin and bullion – over the vigorous opposition of Arthur Annesley (Earl Anglesey), the leading mercantilist in parliament.
+The importation of Irish cattle into Britain was forbidden in 1666 by the Importation Act 1667 (19 & 20 Cha.
+2. c.
+12), giving English beef producers a protected home market (in trade, Scotland was already excluded altogether, treated as a foreign country on par with France).
+To facilitate the overseas operations of the charter companies, Parliament inserted a clause into the Encouragement of Trade Act 1663 (15 Cha.
+2. c.
+7) allowing the free exportation of coin and bullion – over the vigorous opposition of Arthur Annesley (Earl Anglesey), the leading mercantilist in Parliament.
 To encourage the inflow of gold and silver from abroad and into circulation, the Coinage Act 1666 abolished seignorage, and introduced free minting at the Royal Mint.